 If you are doing live recording two inputs may be OK as long as you can premix everything using an external mixer.

 If you have an eight input interface you are still limited.
 Let’s say you have drums, guitar, bass, keyboards and vocals you would be limited.
-Many engineers use 4-8 microphones.
+Many engineers use 4-8 microphones for the drums.
 Let’s say you use only 4 for the drums, 3 for Guitars and bass and 3 for vocals.
 This is set up we use often to record.
 That’s 10 inputs.
 You might have to record a basic track and add the rest later.
 You can find up to 16 I/O for under $300 US.
 If you are recording at home 2 will usually do the trick.

 Here are some of the current models